Logo of City of Powell River

 Overview

-City of Powell River allows the rental of rooms or dwellings for less than 28 days.
+City of Powell River allows the short-term rental of rooms or dwellings 90 consecutive days or less in your principal residence.

 Requirements